 One program recommended for students undertaking a general BSc with a major in Geology is the first three years of the concentrated honours program (see the table below).
 This program may not be suitable for all students, and others can be arranged.
 All students intending to major in geology are required to take Geology 1000.
-Geology 1000 is normally also available in the first summer session.
-The core program for a major in geology must include Geology 2100 and 2050B.
-Faculty regulations permit a student graduating with a general degree with a major in Geology 2410B does not form a part of the core program for concentrated honours in Geology and cannot . count as a credit towards an honours degree although it can form part of the General Degree Program.
+Geology 1000 is offered during summer school in alternate years (offered in 1988).
+The core program for a major in geology must include Geology 2100, 2110A, 2200, 2050B 3010A and 3020B.
+Faculty regulations permit a student graduating with a general degree with a major in Geology to convert it to an honours degree by certificate.
+Note that Geology 2410B does not form a part of the core program for concentrated honours in Geology and cannot count as a credit towards an honours degree although it can form part of the General Degree Program.